What Is Pi-hole and Why Every Smart Home Needs One

 Even a £4 plastic case keeps the dust out and the heat down. £4–£15.

-Step 1: Flash Raspberry Pi OS to the SD Card
+Step 1: How do you flash Raspberry Pi OS to the SD card?

 10 minutes